-Although flexible antenna architectures have recently attracted extensive attention, existing works are typically developed based on specific reconfiguration dimensions and their associated modeling assumptions, which are not directly transferable to RA systems.
-In particular, research on MA/FAS has mainly investigated position reconfiguration within a prescribed region, where performance improvements are realized through translational movement and the resulting position-dependent channel variation~\cite{Zhu2024MovableAntennas,Zhu2026ATutorial,New2025ATutorial,Zhu2023Movable,Ma2023Compressed}.
-Meanwhile, most existing 6DMA-related works assume simplified signal models, which overlook practical aspects such as wideband frequency selectivity and polarization effects~\cite{Shao20256DMA,Shao2025ATutorial}.
-More importantly, existing RA-related works are largely limited to conceptual discussions or specific optimization problems, and thus do not yet provide a comprehensive introduction that bridges the gap between theoretical modeling and practical implementation.
-In addition, although several magazine papers~\cite{Zheng2025Rotatable,Xiong2026Intelligent,Li2025Rotatable} have discussed the basic principles, key challenges, and opportunities of RA systems, they generally lack comprehensiveness and comparisons of different channel modeling methods, channel estimation strategies, detailed optimization approaches, and state-of-the-art prototypes.
-Compared with these existing works, the main contributions of this tutorial can be summarized as follows: \begin{itemize} \item We provide the motivation and historical development for RA-empowered wireless networks and establish a unified fundamental framework for RA-enabled systems, including a general antenna/array rotation model and representative channel models that capture boresight-dependent directional gain as well as polarization effects.
+Although flexible antenna architectures have recently attracted extensive attention, existing works typically focus on some specific reconfiguration dimensions and their associated modeling assumptions, which are not directly transferable to RA systems. {To better illustrate the research gap, a comparison between this paper and representative overview/tutorial articles on flexible antenna systems is provided in Table~\ref{tab:survey_comparison}.} In particular, research on MA/FAS has mainly investigated position reconfiguration within a prescribed region, where performance improvements arise from translational movement and the resulting position‑dependent channel variation~\cite{Zhu2024MovableAntennas,Zhu2026ATutorial,New2025ATutorial,Zhu2023Movable,Ma2023Compressed}.
+Meanwhile, most existing 6DMA‑related works rely on simplified signal models that overlook practical aspects such as wideband frequency selectivity and polarization effects~\cite{Shao20256DMA,Shao2025ATutorial}.
+More importantly, existing RA‑related studies are largely limited to conceptual discussions or specific optimization problems, and thus do not yet provide a comprehensive introduction that bridges the gap between theoretical modeling and practical implementation.
+In addition, although several magazine papers~\cite{Zheng2025Rotatable,Xiong2026Intelligent,Li2025Rotatable} have discussed the basic principles, key challenges, and opportunities of RA systems, they generally lack comprehensiveness in comparing different channel modeling methods, channel estimation strategies, detailed optimization approaches, and state‑of‑the‑art prototypes.
+Compared with these existing works, the main contributions of this tutorial are summarized as follows: \begin{itemize} \item We provide the motivation and historical development of RA‑empowered wireless networks and establish a unified fundamental framework for RA‑enabled systems, including a general antenna/array rotation model and representative channel models that capture boresight‑dependent directional gain and polarization effects.